How to Install WordPress on a Self-Hosted Website in 2024Everything You Need to Know to Maximize Your WordPress Blog Today

 1. Understanding Self-Hosted WordPress

 WordPress is software that lets you easily create a website.
-You can use it to write blog posts but also to create and publish pages for your site … and much more.
+You can use it to write blog posts, create and publish pages for your site … and much more.

 There are two different types of WordPress:

-• Self-hosted WordPress (also called WordPress.org): That’s the type of WordPress that big, professional sites use and the type that we’re talking about in this article.
-Because you own the website, you get full control over how you use WordPress.
-You can add third-party plugins (extra features) or even pay a developer to create something just for your site, if you want to.
-This type of WordPress is completely free, but you’ll need to pay for a domain name (web address) and web hosting (storage space) for your website.
+• Self-hosted WordPress (also called WordPress.org): The type of WordPress that big, professional sites use and the type we discuss in this article.
+Because you own the website, you get complete control over how you use WordPress.
+You can add third-party plugins (extra features) or even pay a developer to create something just for your site if you want to.
+This type of WordPress is free, but you’ll need to pay for your website’s domain name (web address) and hosting (storage space).

-• Hosted WordPress (also called WordPress.com): This type of WordPress comes with hosting built in.
-You don’t need to install anything, you just sign up for an account and enter various details about your site.
-This type of WordPress is often used by people who are running a website as a hobby, such as a personal blog or a fan site for their favorite TV show.
+• Hosted WordPress (also called WordPress.com): This type of WordPress comes with hosting built-in.
+You don’t need to install anything; you sign up for an account and enter various details about your site.
+This type of WordPress is often used by people running a website as a hobby, such as a personal blog or a fan site for their favorite TV show.
 The main drawback is that you’re much more limited in what you can do than with self-hosted WordPress.

 This Guide is for People Using Self-Hosted WordPress